nadethoughts/Aetheria/Campaigns/Nimble/Session 06 Report.md

 ### Rowan Hearthboro

 Rowan's protective identity was reinforced mechanically and narratively.
-He drew the griffin's attention, Interposed when it attacked Lil Chang, and helped the party avoid mistaking the Cloud Seers for the same faction as the broken-fang orcs.
+He drew the griffin's attention, Interposed when it attacked Lil Chang, and helped the party avoid mistaking the Cloud Seers for the hostile Black Fang.
 The apparent Refuge subclass choice deepens his role as the party's defender and could also make him a strong diplomatic representative of the coalition's protective purpose.

 ### Rubius Haggard